nextcloud-releases/all-in-one/readme.md

 ### Disrecommended VPS providers
 - Stratos VPS crash/freeze/make errors when they reach an extremely low PID limit, which is very quickly reached by AIO, see [here](https://github.com/nextcloud/all-in-one/discussions/1747#discussioncomment-4716164), Strato does normally not increase this limit.
-- Hostingers VPS seem to miss a specifc Kernel feature which is required for AIO to run correctly.
+- Hostingers VPS seem to miss a specific Kernel feature which is required for AIO to run correctly.
 See [here](https://help.nextcloud.com/t/help-installing-nc-via-aio-on-vps/153956).

 ### Recommended VPS
 In general recommended VPS are those that are KVM/non-virtualized as Docker should work best on them.